JunoNgx/sakata/README.md

 ## Keymap

 The board's matrix will take any universal ortholinear 4x12 keymap from `layouts\community\ortho_4x12\`.
+This project does not contain any default keymap.
 My personal keymap `junonum` is tailored and recommended for this board.

 ## Instruction